canarytrace/documentation/docs/guides/architecture.md

 <a href="/docs/why/edition#canarytrace-professional"><span class="canaryBadge">Professional</span></a>
 <a href="/docs/why/edition#canarytrace-smoke-pro"><span class="canaryBadge">Smoke Pro</span></a>

 Canarytrace is a stack based on [Webdriver.io](https://webdriver.io/) and uses a hybrid approach to testing of the web application.
-We use combination of a webdriver and [devTools](https://developers.google.com/web/tools/chrome-devtools) for full control on a web browser during monitoring and measure.
+We are using combination of a webdriver and [devTools](https://developers.google.com/web/tools/chrome-devtools) for full control on a web browser during monitoring and measure.
-Canarytrace isn't a substitute for monitoring tools of lower level e.g. Zabbix or Nagios but complement each other.
+Canarytrace isn't a substitute for monitoring tools of lower level e.g. Zabbix or Nagios but they complement each other.
-So, Canarytrace control browser and perform measure and monitoring on top level (E2E) and provides real information about the vitality of the web application and what is about impact on the client.
+So, Canarytrace control browser and perform measure and monitoring on top level (E2E) and provides real information about the vitality of the web application and what's the impact on the client.

-Canarytrace rotates on very short intervals via Kubernetes and thanks to can run on multiple instances, which is isolated from each other and every instance has fixed resources for reliable results.
+Canarytrace rotates on very short intervals via Kubernetes and it runs in multiple instances because of that, which are isolated from each other and every instance has fixed resources for reliable results.

-Every run Canarytrace starts of cloning monitor script from git repository directly to Canarytrace container.
+Every run of Canarytrace starts with a monitor script cloning from git repository directly to Canarytrace container.

 ### Main responsibilities